mpytlik-intel/edge-ai-suites/robotics-ai-suite/docs/robotics/dev_guide/tutorials_amr/developer_kit/clearpath-jackal/jackal-intel-robotics-sdk.rst

 .. _install-clearpath-software-packages:

-Install the |clearpath_robotics| Software Packages
+Install the Clearpath Robotics Software Packages
 --------------------------------------------------

 After you have installed |ros| Humble and the |lp_amr|, you also need the